Bolton Pride

-Bolton Pride is an annual Pride event celebrating LGBTQIA+ life in Bolton, Greater Manchester, England, and was first held in 2015.
+Bolton Pride is an annual LGBTQ Pride event in Bolton, Greater Manchester, England, first held in 2015.
 The event includes a parade through the town and live music in the town centre.
+It is a free event.

 History

+2015–19: Founding and yealy years

-The first Bolton Pride was founded in 2015 by James Edgington and Liz Pycroft.
-The creation of the event was partly a reaction to the release of statistics in early 2015 which showed that hate crime against LGBT people in Bolton had increased 135% in the previous year.
-The aim was to encourage Bolton to become more LGBT friendly and used the slogan "Love Bolton, hate homophobia".
+Bolton Pride was founded in 2015 by James Edgington and Liz Pycroft, with its first event held the same year.
+The event's creation was partially a reaction to the release of statistics in early 2015 that showed hate crime against LGBT people in Bolton had increased 135% in the previous year.
+The aim was to encourage Bolton to become more LGBT friendly; Bolton Pride used the slogan "Love Bolton, hate homophobia".
 Ian McKellen was guest of honour at the first Bolton Pride, which was held in October.

-For Bolton Pride's second year a parade was introduced and continued the ‘Love Bolton, hate homophobia’ theme.
-It took place from 23 to 25 September 2016 and included a candle-lit vigil to commemorate victims of hate crime.
+For Bolton Pride's second event from 23 to 25 September 2016, a parade was introduced.
+The 'Love Bolton, hate homophobia' theme was continued, and the event included a candle-lit vigil to commemorate victims of hate crime.

 Bolton Pride 2017 was held on the weekend of 30 September and 1 October.
 It featured a candlelit vigil, an LGBT film night, and live music.
 The parade featured around 500 people with floats.